vermad843/JavaScriptFullCourse/README.md

       > Refactor to addEventListener

       > Write your first addEventListener

+      > array and inputEl

+      > when to say let and const